datastaxdevs/workshop-spring-stargate/README.md

 ✅ **Step 2e: Show the results**

-We have inserted 39 symbols of the `Milky Way` galaxy with `INSERT` statements but we could have use other solutions like [DSBulk](https://github.com/datastax/dsbulk), Spark, Apis or Astra Data Loader.
+We have inserted 39 symbols of the `Milky Way` galaxy with `INSERT` statements but we could have used other solutions like [dsbulk](https://github.com/datastax/dsbulk), Spark, Apis or Astra Data Loader.
 We will show some of them to you later.

 - Validate the number of chevrons